 Some say that I’m a mixed bag when it comes to kindness.
 I thoroughly enjoy being on the giving end.
 For some silly reason, however, I have a hard time being on the receiving end.
 I’ve always been that way.
 Maybe it’s pride.
 I don’t know.
 Do you ever feel that way?

-I had to swallow my pride earlier this summer and ask for help rebuilding our deck.
+I had to swallow my pride in the summer of 2019 and ask for help rebuilding our deck.
 Money was tight and, frankly, I stink at building.
 I’m great at destroying things (just ask my wife) but building things – not so much.